civicrm/civicrm-dev-docs/docs/tools/civibuild.md

 $ civibuild create dmaster --url http://dmaster.localhost --admin-pass s3cr3t
 ```

-Once you have a working build of `dmaster`, you can continue working with `civibuild` to create different builds (as described below) or [learn more about other day-to-day development tasks](/buildkit/tutorials.md).
+Once you have a working build of `dmaster`, you can continue working with `civibuild` to create different builds as described below.

 ## Build Types